This Web Page is: King Edward's School (Last revised 1/2/09)

 I initially held out against believing the information I gained in this

-bright future in business acquired a pin-up magazine with some discreetly posed
+clearly had a bright future in business acquired a pin-up magazine with some

-boys who found sport or such popular hobbies as philately, train-spotting or
+to naïve fourteen-year-old boys who found sport or such popular hobbies as philately,

-ornithology offered greater fulfilment in their everyday lives.
+train-spotting or ornithology offered greater fulfilment in their everyday

-one of my Sixth Form contemporaries, J.W.
-Jordan, who became an Organ Scholar
+Sixth Form contemporaries, J.W.
+Jordan, who became an Organ Scholar at

-at Cambridge and was to be Director of Music at Chelmsford Cathedral while
+Cambridge and was to be Director of Music at Chelmsford Cathedral while still

 morning in 1957 that Sibelius’s death was announced his voluntary was a set of